-Join Sean Adams for an in-depth discussion in this video Solution: Designing a stationery system, part of Foundations of Layout and Composition: Marketing Collateral.
+Join Sean Adams for an in-depth discussion in this video Solution: Designing a stationery system, part of Layout and Composition: Marketing Collateral.

 …Now, here's my solution to this challenge.…For the letterhead, I began by setting up a document in InDesign with ten pages.…This is my canvas and forces me to do at least ten variations.…If I decide to do a double-sided version, I'll use two…pages, one to represent the front and one to represent the back.…First, I place my art, the EPS file.…And then I place my information copy.…